// the above is not my code

 K is for Kinds of Wood Boring Beetle (Woodworm)

-In this instalment of A-Z of Atlantis Damp Proofing & Timber Specialists, K is for Kinds of Wood Boring Beetle (Woodworm).
+In this instalment of A-Z of Atlantis Property Preservation, K is for Kinds of Wood Boring Beetle (Woodworm).

 How can you tell your Common Furniture Beetle from your Death Watch Beetle?
 Your Powderpost from your Long Horn?
 In our next blog, K is for…… Kinds of Wood Boring Beetle we help you identify one little nasty from another.
 Fortunately, if you do think you have an issue with a wood boring beetle, we are the experts and can help you eradicate them from your home.